Inside The High-End Secret Terminal Celebs Are Using At LAX

 Air travel has become a daunting hellscape of long lines, insane delays, and one anxiety-producing inconvenience after another.
 These days, we have to weigh how much we want to take a trip against how much we're dreading a visit to the crowded airport and see which one wins out before planning travel.
 But, what if the airport was more like a five-star hotel suite and the process of getting through security to your plane was as relaxing as a day at the spa?
 As fantastical as this air travel scenario may seem, it actually is available and, unsurprisingly, celebrities are the target audience.

-While the creation of The Private Suite cost nothing on LAX's part, getting a spot there does cost travelers.
-Anyone can become a member by paying an annual membership fee of $4,500.
-If you're a member, a spot at the Private Suite before or after domestic flights costs $2,700 and $3,500 before or after international flights.
+While the creation of The Private Suite cost nothing on LAX's part, getting a spot there does cost travellers.
+Anyone can become a member by paying an annual membership fee of $4,500 (£3,545).
+If you're a member, a spot at the Private Suite before or after domestic flights costs $2,700 (£2,127) and $3,500 (£2,757) before or after international flights.
 This payment covers up to three companion passengers.
-Non-members can book a spot for $3,500 for domestic flights and $4,000 for international flights.
+Non-members can book a spot for $3,500 (£2,757) for domestic flights and $4,000 (£3,151) for international flights.
 These fees cover up to two companion passengers.